SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

 Yes.
-So that’s what we want it to be.
+So that’s what we want it to be, Renish.
 But I’m just saying it’s too early.
-It’s just December, January we’ve seen we’ll have to maintain the trend.
-So if you’re able to maintain the trend in February, April will come back with a better guidance in May.
+It’s just December, January, we’ve seen.
+We’ll have to maintain the trend.
+So if we are able to maintain the trend in Feb, March, April, we’ll come back with a better guidance in May, right?
+So it gives us a few more months of visibility to ensure that we are trending on the right direction.
+But it does look like there is a possibility that it can be lower than that at this point of time.

-Okay, got it.
-So it is fair to assume that at least the 1-1-2 trend is as good as December.
+Okay.
+Got it.
+So it is fair to assume that at least the January first half trend is as good as December?

 Ganesh Narayanan